La Grande Maison Tokyo

 La Grande Maison Tokyo is a Japanese television series that aired from October 2019 to December 2019 at the "Sunday Theater" slot on TBS Television.

-The series stars Takuya Kimura as disgraced chef Natsuki Obana, who returns to Japan to start a new three-star restaurant following an allergen contamination accident with his food served to an important guest three years ago.
-This is Kimura's first television drama since the start of the Reiwa era in 2019. and his first on TBS since 2017's A Life My Sweetheart, which reunites him with co-star Mitsuhiro Oikawa.
+The series stars Takuya Kimura as disgraced chef Natsuki Obana, who returns to Japan to start a new three-star restaurant following an allergen contamination accident involving an important guest three years ago.
+This was Kimura's first television drama since the start of the Reiwa era in 2019. and his first on TBS since 2017's A Life My Sweetheart, which reunites him with co-star Mitsuhiro Oikawa.
 This is also Kimura's first drama in 12 years with Kyōka Suzuki, both previously having been cast members in The Family.

 Filming began on-location at the three-star restaurant L'Ambroisie in Paris, France on August 30, 2019, marking the first time the restaurant has appeared in a scripted series.

 The catchphrase on the program's official website is "Catch your own star".

 On December 29, 2024, a television special episode La Grande Maison Tokyo Special, a sequel to this TV series, is scheduled to be broadcast.
 A special episode depict the aftermath of the restaurant following the COVID-19 pandemic.
 On December 30 of the same year, La Grande Maison Paris, a film set in Paris, is scheduled to be released on the Toho network as a sequel to the television special episode.